+Tax Levy Growth Rate Limits

+For property tax rates levied by local governments, including counties, cities, towns, villages, fire districts, and certain special districts, but not school districts, are subject to capped (limited) growth from one year to the next.
+Unless otherwise provided by law, the maximum amount a tax levy may be increased, compared to the previous year’s levy, known as the year’s allowable tax levy growth, is the lesser of 2% or that year’s inflation factor.

+For more information regarding the tax levy growth rate limit, see Property Tax Navigator, at New York 3.2.2.

 3.2.2.
 Limitations on Tax Rates — Compare

 Certain local governments in New York are subject to constitutional revenue limits for property taxes.74

 74 N.Y.
 Const. art.
 VIII, § 10.

+Limit on Property Tax Revenue

-Total revenue may not exceed the following percentages of the average full valuation of taxable real estate in the taxing jurisdiction, although the amount to be raised to pay off interest on public debt is not counted:
+Total revenue may not exceed the following percentages of the average full valuation of all taxable real estate in the taxing jurisdiction, although the amount to be raised to pay off interest on public debt is not counted towards the limit:

-• counties, for county purposes: 1.5 percent (but may be increased by the legislature to as high as 2 percent);
+• counties, for county purposes: 1.5% (but may be increased by the legislature to as high as 2%);

-• cities with more than 125,000 inhabitants, for city purposes: 2 percent;
+• cities with more than 125,000 inhabitants, for city purposes: 2%;

-• cities with less than 125,000 inhabitants, for city purposes: 2 percent;
+• cities with less than 125,000 inhabitants, for city purposes: 2%;

-• villages, for village purposes: 2 percent; and
+• villages, for village purposes: 2%; and

-• New York City, and its counties, for city and county purposes: a combined 2.5 percent.75
+• New York City, and its counties, for city and county purposes: a combined 2.5%.75

 75 N.Y.
 Const. art.
 VIII, § 10.